 - Risk Review / Blocker Clustering – is an opportunity to discuss and agree on risk profiles related to certain tasks or changes and act accordingly – assigning a new class of service or proper scheduling for example.
-It’s applicable to all levels of the organization, therefore, it can probably happen with different cadence for different levels.
+It’s applicable to all levels of the organization.
+The risk analysis meeting is also a good opportunity to draw attention to any process impediments (blockers) occurring on a team or a department level.
+As a result of using this blocker clustering technique, you’ll get insights on how to reduce the blockers of your workflow and the risk of project delays.

 - Strategy Review – is the highest level meeting reviewing and adjusting the strategy based on information from your customers and markets.
 It’s an opportunity to answer if you are still doing the right things.
 It’s a moment to challenge yourselves about survivability and how fit for purpose your business and operational model are.

-As a result of conducting such kind of meetings, the whole organization can achieve proper alignment, learn and plan experiments to improve and excel its performance.
+As a result of conducting such meetings, the whole organization can achieve proper alignment, learn and plan experiments to improve and excel in its performance.

 Why so Many Meetings?

 Don’t Panic!
 Your life with Kanban Cadences is about helping you feel more like at the end of Patrick Lencioni’s “Death by Meeting“, not the beginning.
 If you don’t know this book, it’s a good read for everyone struggling with inefficient business meetings but let’s get to the point.
 Think about Kanban Cadences as a proposal, a roadmap.

 What’s crucial to understand and what makes it easier to introduce cadences, is to map them to the meetings already happening at your organization.
-No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some scaling frameworks (SAFe, LeSS, etc.) or your own home-brewed way of communication, there’s a big chance you could re-use some of the existing meetings.
-In practice, relatively small changes in focus, discussed metrics and relevant people present at the meeting, maybe enough to start with.
+No matter if your organization works with a framework proposing some meetings at a team level, like Scrum, some scaling frameworks (SAFe, LeSS, etc.), or your own home-brewed way of communication, there’s a big chance you could re-use some of the existing meetings.
+In practice, relatively small changes in focus, discussed metrics, and relevant people present at the meeting, maybe enough to start with.
 Remember, evolution instead of a revolution.